Publication: Topic areas

 Also relevant are several publications, going back to the late 1970s, and mostly appearing in handbook chapters, but sometimes in book chapters, addressing questions of how the physical environment links to crime.
 I have become increasingly skeptical over my career about the possibilities of actually figuring out how all this works in a rigorous empirical manner.

 Starting in the early and mid 1990s, I grew increasingly interested in what Bursik and Grasmick called the revised systemic model of crime and its links to Hawley’s model of human ecology.
-This led to a 1997 statement of micro ecological principles to explain variation in reactions to crime, with the micro-ecological principles proposed as counterparts to Hawley’s ecological principles.
+This led to a 1997 Journal of Research in Crime and Delinquency) statement of micro ecological principles to explain variation in reactions to crime, with the micro-ecological principles proposed as counterparts to Hawley’s ecological principles.
 In various publications with colleagues, and sometimes with graduate student lead authors, we investigated various features related to the revised systemic model.
-Perhaps most directly relevant to the systemic model was a 2011 publication specifically examining the origins of perceived problems with unsupervised team groups.
+Perhaps most directly relevant to the systemic model was a 2011 Journal of Research in Crime and Delinquency publication specifically examining the origins of perceived problems with unsupervised team groups.
 That indicator plays a key role in the revised systemic model.

-Perhaps the most micro-level effort with which I have been involved on this topic was a qualitative observational study led by Dave Roberts examining streetlife on one complex streetblock in West Philadelphia, located just two blocks from the site of the city's worst mass murder.
+Perhaps the most micro-level effort with which I have been involved on this topic was a qualitative observational study led by Dave Roberts examining streetlife on one complex streetblock in West Philadelphia, located just two blocks from the site of the city's worst mass murders.
 That work clarified how safe zones could be created in dangerous areas, and highlighted empirical intra-streetblock variation in order maintenance.
-It appeared in 2014.
+It appeared in 2014 in Journal of Architectural and Planning Research.

-More recent efforts in this vein include a 2015 publication with Elizabeth Groff, and David Elesh examining jurisdiction level contributions of physical environment to change; a 2015 publication with Jerry Ratcliffe and Amber Perenzin Askey considering ecological predictability of crime rates; and current publications in development on jurisdiction level metropolitan wide crime changes over the bulk of a decade.
+More recent efforts in this vein include a 2015 publication (Journal of Research in Crime and Delinquency) with Jerry Ratcliffe and Amber Perenzin Askey considering ecological predictability of crime rates; and current publications in development on jurisdiction level metropolitan wide crime changes over the bulk of a decade.

 INTERSECTIONS OF POLICE AND COMMUNITY